 An Individual Member, Member Club or Member Sub-Association is entitled to any benefits of membership prescribed to apply to Individual Members, Member Clubs or Member Sub-Associations respectively in the Policies.

+Effect of Membership

+A Member acknowledges and agrees that:

+this Constitution constitutes a contract between each of them and the Company and that they are bound by this Constitution and the Policies;

+they must comply with and observe this Constitution and the Policies and any determination or resolution which may be made or passed by the Board; and

+neither membership nor this Constitution gives rise to any proprietary right of Members in, to or over any of the Company or its property or assets.

 General

 The Company must keep a register of all Members in accordance with the Corporations Act.